matdev83/ninjatrader-autodocs/README.md

 - **Documentation** auto-generated from public API structures.
 - No original or proprietary NinjaTrader source code.

+## Usage

+Navigate to [https://gitmcp.io/matdev83/ninjatrader-autodocs](https://gitmcp.io/matdev83/ninjatrader-autodocs) to get instructions on how to set up your local coding platform using MCP, so agents can be made aware of the details of the NinjaScript™ framework.

 ## Disclaimer

 - This repository **does not contain any original source code** from NinjaTrader or any of its components.